Places

 Safety & Stewardship Notes

-British Columbia is safe and sustainability-minded.
-We coordinate ferry bookings, weather-aware mountain plans, and Indigenous partner protocols so leaders can focus on community and impact.
+British Columbia is generally safe and sustainability-minded.
+We prebook ferries, build weather backups for mountain days, and coordinate Indigenous partner protocols so leaders can focus on community and impact.

 FAQs

-• Q: Do we need visas?
-A: U.S. travelers only need a passport; some nationalities require an eTA—we provide guidance for each traveler.
+- Q: Do we need visas?
+A: U.S. travelers need a valid passport; some travelers also need an eTA.
+We provide guidance for each traveler.

 Review fundraising ideas in our travel commissions guide, or add British Columbia to your request via the lead form when you’re ready to plan.